pcyin/tranX/README.md

 ### Tune the reranker

 Finally, with the pre-trained reconstruction and paraphrase identification models, we could tune the weights of the reranker.
-First, we generate the input n-best files used by Travatar
+First, we generate the input n-best files used by Travatar.

 ```python
 from exp import *